Jamie Hand: Non-League

 On 15 July 2012, Hand signed with Mansfield Town; "Stags" manager Paul Cox said that he "will add steel and competitiveness to the squad".
 On 9 November, he joined Richard Hill's Eastleigh on a one-month loan deal, in order to regain match fitness following a knee injury.
 On 2 January, he made a surprise return on loan at former club Hayes & Yeading United.
 Speaking about reversing his decision never to play for the club again, he said "we live in the here and now and that's all that matters".
 He made five appearances and was sent off on Bashir's final match in charge, a 6–2 defeat at Chelmsford City, which also proved to be Hand's last game for United.
 On 9 March, he joined Margate of the Isthmian League Premier Division on loan until the end of the 2012–13 season.

 On 10 July 2013, Hand signed with Conference North side Stockport County.
 Manager Ian Bogie said that "he's at a good age, he's a good passer and will put his foot in as well".
-However after being restricted to five appearances in three months at Edgeley Park, he joined Southport on a six-week loan deal starting on 25 November.
+However, after being restricted to five appearances in three months at Edgeley Park, he joined Southport on a six-week loan deal starting on 25 November.
 Having played just twice for the "Sandgrounders" and five times for Stockport during the 2013–14 season, he was released by the "Hatters" in May 2014.
-He joined Conference South side Wealdstone on a trial basis in October 2014, playing in a friendly match against Metropolitan Police, but no permanent deal materialised and he signed for Farnborough in December 2014.
+He joined Conference South side Wealdstone on a trial basis in October 2014, playing in a friendly match against Metropolitan Police, but no permanent deal materialised.
+He signed for Farnborough in December 2014.
 He featured in 17 matches for the "Yellows" throughout the 2014–15 campaign.
 Hand signed with Northern Premier League Premier Division club Warrington Town in January 2017.
+However, he did not play a first-team game for the club.